corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 * The Corda X.500 name of the initiator party.
 * The `StatesToRecord` status (described above).

-The initiator of a `FinalityFlow` transaction will store all the above recovery metadata locally.
+The initiator of a `FinalityFlow` transaction stores all of the above recovery metadata locally.
 The list of participants is not shared across the network, and is private only to the initiator.

-The receiver of a shared `FinalityFlow` transaction will only receive and record who the initiator is and the `StatesToRecord` status.
+The receiver of a shared `FinalityFlow` transaction only receives and records who the initiator is and the `StatesToRecord` status.

 A finality flow transaction is recoverable when its transaction status is `IN_FLIGHT`.
 This could be at either or both of the initiator and receiver(s) sides, depending on how far the finality protocol progressed before failure at a given participant:

 * If the initiator reached a point whereby the transaction was successfully notarized, then recovery can be executed at either, or both, the initiator and receiver sides:
-  * If the initiator triggers recovery first, it will not be necessary for the receiver to perform the same.
+  * If the initiator triggers recovery first, it is not necessary for the receiver to perform the same.
   * If the receiver triggers recovery first, then the initiator must also follow (only if it also failed after the notarization step).
 * If notarization has not yet taken place, then recovery must be triggered from the initiator side only.
 * If the initiator of a transaction successfully notarized and finalized, it is possible to trigger recovery of failed peers by triggering recovery on the initiator side and specifying the transaction ID to recover.